FAQs2024-09-05T11:35:55-04:00

 A consumer proposal allows you to retain your assets and to offer your creditors a monthly amount that you can afford over a maximum of 5 years.
 A proposal is typically filed where there is equity in your house, or you have significant surplus income payments.

 Only a Licensed Insolvency Trustee can file a consumer proposal for you.
-You do not need a referral and the initial consultation to review your financial situation and explain the process is free of charge at Taylor Leibow Inc. Contact us via email or telephone to schedule an appointment in Hamilton, Burlington, St Catharines or Thornhill.
+You do not need a referral and the initial consultation to review your financial situation and explain the process is free of charge at Taylor Leibow Inc. Contact us via email or telephone to schedule an appointment in Hamilton, Burlington, or St. Catharines.

 Book a FREE consultation with Fresh Start Now